Topics Map > Getting Started

 - Conduct user research and interview the site’s user base to clearly define areas for improvement.

 - Look at and compare competitor and/or similar sites in your industry to evaluate their strengths and weaknesses relative to your site.

 Conduct a content audit

 - Identify all your current pages, posts and content types.
 We recommend using a spreadsheet to maintain all of this information.

 - Document your current information architecture.
 Based on the users’ needs, identify where improvements could be made.

-For a breakdown of access and abilities associated with each user role in WiscWeb, please reference our KnowledgeBase documentation: WiscWeb - WordPress UW Theme - Understanding User Roles
+For a breakdown of access and abilities associated with each user role in WiscWeb, please reference our KnowledgeBase documentation: WiscWeb - Understanding User Roles

 It is imperative that Site Owners communicate with all site administrators and editors about the migration process.
 This is one of the most important pieces to a successful migration and usually the piece that is thought of last.
 A few helpful questions to help answer for recipients of these types of communications are: